nolanlawson/database-filler/README.md

 Designed to figure out how much IndexedDB data iOS 8 will let you store in an app.

-Note: you need to use the experimental WKWebView instead of UIWebView because UIWebView doesn't support IndexedDB.
+Note: you need to use the experimental WKWebView instead of UIWebView, because UIWebView doesn't support IndexedDB (see instructions below).

-What it does
+What the app does
 ---

 Each time you hit "Add Data", it will insert a ~500KB image of Link from the Legend of Zelda into the database, in base64 string format.
 So it's not exactly 500KB (in fact, it's probably quite a bit more due to the base64 overhead), but Apple's IndexedDB doesn't support Blobs, so it's what we have to do.

 <img alt="screenshot" src="screenshot.png" width=300/>

-Steps
+Install
 ---

 Set up Cordova with WKWebView: